Redesigning the Recurse Center application to inspire curious programmers

 Key Takeaways

-• New optional questions include “weirdest bug you’ve ever fixed,” “code as math vs. literature,” and SICP’s classic readability quote – designed to feel like RC lunch conversations.
+• New optional questions include “weirdest bug you’ve fixed,” “code is more like math or literature,” and discussing the SICP quote on writing programs for people to read.

 Hacker News Comment Review